-Departments will identify on the published programme structure which taught modules have to be passed in order to obtain a PG Certificate or PG Diploma.
-In most cases it will be possible to obtain the necessary credits for a PG Diploma either from the taught modules or the dissertation.
+The programme structure identifies which taught modules have to be passed in order to obtain a PG Certificate or PG Diploma.
+In many cases it will be possible to obtain the necessary credits for a PG Diploma by using dissertation credits as well as taught module credits.